akenworthy87/ci-milestone3/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Authentication, if the site would be to grow in scope to expand its userbase to the public, or even a larger private group, an authentication system would be needed as some people are trolls and enjoy deleting/defacing the records
+- Authentication: If the site would be to grow in scope to expand its userbase to the public, or even a larger private group, an authentication system would be needed as some people are trolls and enjoy deleting/defacing the records
+- Actors pages: Originally I had intended to have a section for actor information, and had planned to link them to the movies pages and vice versa via a sub-object containing the Unique IDs and Name of the target, this was easy to do on the backend and I did have a working proof of concept on the frontend, but I was unable to find an elegate way to implement the full feature on the frontend, so it has been cut.

 ## Technologies Used